huiwenzhang/gym-rearrangement/README.md

     if done:
         env.reset()
 ```
-To use image observations, we implement a image env wrapper defined in
+To use image observations, we implement the image env wrapper defined in
 `gym-reaarrangement/core/image_env.py`.
 An example  is shown below
 ```python
 import gym